EnaiaInc/quill-blot-formatter2/README.md

+# Mod

+This is a clone of https://github.com/enzedonline/quill-blot-formatter2

+It has been changed to reuse the UI for the alignment / title to instead change the size of the image to one of small / medium / large / original.

+Below is the original README.

 # Quill Blot Formatter 2 (quill-blot-formatter2)

 An update of [quill](https://quilljs.com/) module [quill-blot-formatter](https://github.com/Fandom-OSS/quill-blot-formatter) to make alignments compatible with Quill V2.
 Out of the box supports resizing and realigning images and iframe videos, but can be easily extended using [`BlotSpec`](#blotspec) and [`Action`](#action).